infbase-learningsupport/infbase-learningsupport.github.io/index.md

 InfBase is a drop-in helpdesk for first and second year students to get lab support and additional support for their courses.

-InfBase is run by students in higher years with of expertise and who offer 1-on-1 support and advice on core pre-honours courses in Informatics.
+Each session is supported by Informatics students in higher years, who can give 1-on-1 support and advice to help you work through problems with lab exercises that you are encountering on your core pre-honours Informatics courses.

 In addition to supporting drop-in assistance, InfBase can be used as a place to work together with other students, with support from an InfBase demonstrator.
 Sessions will run in Appleton Tower 7.03 (7th floor).

 <!-- If you have suggestions and feedback for InfBase, please [let us know how we are doing](feedback.html). -->